-PROTECTIVE ORDER
+AGREED PROTECTIVE ORDER

-As discussed and agreed during the June 24, 2015, scheduling conference, this protective order will govern certain confidential information relating to the subject matter of this action.
-The parties agree that these categories of information should be treated as confidential, protected from disclosure outside this litigation, and used only for purposes of prosecuting or defending this action and any appeals.
-For good cause shown under Fed.
-R. Civ.
-P. 26(c), the court enters the following Protective Order:
+The parties agree that during the course of discovery it may be necessary to disclose certain confidential information relating to the subject matter of this action.
+They agree that certain categories of such information should be treated as confidential, protected from disclosure outside this litigation, and used only for purposes of prosecuting or defending this action and any appeals.
+The parties jointly request entry of this proposed Protective Order to limit the disclosure, dissemination, and use of certain identified categories of confidential information.